 - 1. Selective SFs with main problems are conducted according to the Standard SF regulations and use the main IYNT problems known to the Teams in advance.
 All Teams participate. - 2.
-Selective SF with the problems Invent yourself is conducted according to the Standard SF regulations.
-Each Team presents and defends their own problems Invent yourself.
-Only those Teams participate that have timely submitted their original statements of Invent yourself to the organizers. - 3.
+Selective SF with the problems Invent Yourself is conducted according to the Standard SF regulations.
+Each Team presents and defends their own problems Invent Yourself.
+Only those Teams participate that have timely released their original statements of Invent Yourself. - 3.
 Selective SF with additional problems is conducted according to the Standard SF regulations with changes in the preparation time and challenge procedure.
-This SF uses the additional problems released to the Teams shortly before the SF.
+This SF uses the additional problems released to the Teams by the GC immediately before the SF.
 All Teams participate. - 4.
-Semi-Final SF is conducted according to the Standard SF regulations and uses the main IYNT problems.
+Semi-Final SF is conducted according to the Standard SF regulations with an omitted challenge procedure.
+Main IYNT problems and problems Invent Yourself are used.
 Only appropriately determined winners of Selective SFs participate. - 5.
-Final SF is conducted according to the Standard SF regulations with omitted challenge procedure.
-Main IYNT problems are used.
-Only appropriately determined winners of Semi-Final SF participate.
+Final SF is conducted according to the Standard SF regulations with an omitted challenge procedure.
+Main IYNT problems and problems Invent Yourself are used.
+Only appropriately determined winners of the Semi-Final SF participate.